yinglinglow/yinglinglow.github.io/news/_posts/2018-10-14-food-in-korea.md

 ---

-on to the main point of this post: FOOD!
+on to the (first) main point of this post: __FOOD!__

-I just need to share this because honestly, we found it not so easy to find updated blogs in 2018 about what food to eat...
+I just need to share this because honestly, we found it not so easy to find updated blogs in 2018 about what food to eat in Seoul...

 I did not see these blogs before I went, unfortunately: